osmr/imgclsmob/tensorflow_/README.md

 ## Usage

-Example of using the pretrained ResNet-18 model on TensorFlow:
+Example of using the pretrained ResNet-18 model:
 ```
 from tensorflowcv.model_provider import get_model as tfcv_get_model
 from tensorflowcv.model_provider import init_variables_from_state_dict as tfcv_init_variables_from_state_dict